 - CTSO may follow up with a request to interview.

-- Interns are assigned to one of these teams: Housing Advocacy, Rental Assistance, and General Assistance
+- Interns are assigned to one of these teams: Bridge to Home, CARES Outreach Team, and General Assistance

 - Interns offer 10-30 hours per week of service.

-- Interns receive a bi-weekly stipend as set by the Supervisor.
+- Interns receive a stipend as set by the Supervisor.

 - Course credit may be arranged if requested.